Home Collections List of Top Money Market Mutual Funds in India (2026)

 Who Can Consider Investments in Money Market Funds?

-- Retirees or Income Seekers: Retirees or people looking for a steady, low-risk income stream can benefit from money market funds’ stable returns.
+• Retirees or Income Seekers: Retirees or those seeking a steady, low-risk income stream can benefit from the stable returns of money market funds.

 To Wrap It Up…